Nonlinear thermal and thermoelectric transport from quantum geometry: Further details on the semiclassical formalism for nonlinear transport

 \subsection{Quantum metric corrections to group velocity and Berry curvature}

 The group velocity and anomalous velocity due to Berry curvature are modified in the presence of electric field, the corrections of which are determined by quantum metric dipoles~\cite{PhysRevLett.127.277202,kaplan2024unification}.
 These corrections affect the nonlinear transport.
-In this subsection we sketch the derivation of this correction to the group velocity and Berry curvature.
+In this subsection we first briefly sketch the derivation of this correction to the group velocity and Berry curvature and then extends this theory to temperature gradient driven responses.

-Consider the Hamiltionian of a non-interacting electron system in an external electric field ${\bs E}$:
+Consider the Hamiltonian of a non-interacting electron system in an external electric field ${\bs E}$:

 where $|n\rangle$ is the unperturbed wavefunction of the $n$-th band eigenstate at zero field.
 Apply the Schrieffer-Wolff transformation, which is the perturbation theory of operators.
 The operator $\cal O$ is transformed to